Nancy Lee Sánchez, Executive Director

 Nancy Lee Sánchez is the Executive Director for the Kaplan Educational Foundation.
 Nancy is responsible for the design and implementation of the Kaplan Leadership Program, a community college to four-year advisement model, focusing on selective college admissions, developing the whole student while preparing them for a lifetime of socially conscious leadership.
 Nancy has over 18 years of expertise providing access, improving the college experience, and supporting leadership among low-income, underrepresented and non-traditional students.
 As a 2014 National Hispanic Executive Leadership Fellow, Nancy completed an Executive Leadership Program at Harvard University’s John F. Kennedy School of Government.
 Nancy’s educational journey started at Kingsborough Community College, where she earned an AAS, went on to earn a BA from Long Island University and holds an MA from Brooklyn College.

-Rhoda K. Tamakloe, Program Manager
+Rhoda K. Tamakloe, Director of Operations

 Rhoda Tamakloe is the Program Manager for the Kaplan Educational Foundation.
 She earned her Bachelor’s in Chemistry and Molecular Biology and Biochemistry from Wesleyan University.

 Always active in her community, Rhoda discovered her true passion for mentoring and college access while running a teen support group for high school girls during her time at Wesleyan.
 She currently volunteers as an admissions representative for her alma maters Phillips Exeter Academy and Wesleyan University, is a mentor with iMentor, and on the programs committee for Net Impact NYC.
 Rhoda is an active fellow with StartingBloc, a fellowship focused on social entrepreneurship.
 Born and raised in Sandy Hook, Connecticut.
 Rhoda now resides in Brooklyn.

 Ayania Wellington, Academic Advisor and Social Media Manager